kwangjong/imshowlib/README.md

 # imshowlib

-library for viewing numpy medical images on jupyter notebook.
+library for viewing medical images on jupyter notebook.
+Voxel image array should be coverted to a numpy array.
+3D image MxNxK (MxN images with K slices) can be displayed by slice using imshowlib.imshow3d().

 ### Prerequisites